maybenomad/WMU-CS2240/A1_Map/README.md

 This assignment will have you producing your own implementation of a map.
 You will be using this data structure throughout the course on various assignments, so it's very important that you take your time and render a working project.

+The underlying implementation is unimportant, so long as it is reasonable.
+Under normal circumstances, this would likely be implemented as a hash table (such as Java's HashMap<K,V> utility class).
+For the purpose of this class, however, it will be fine to implement it as some sort of linked list, so long as this detail is hidden by the API.

 ## The Files

 You are given two files - `map.h` and `map.c`.